Monoprinting Is a Printing Art Form

 Monoprint is a printing technique that employs a press and features a one to three time print that has the subtleties of spontaneity and pleasant surprise.
 There are two methods.
 One is hand rubbed transfer and the other is the roller press method using Plexiglas plates to render an imagine on paper.

 Of course, buying a press is not an option for most artists.
-Taking the open press leader led class is a good time to use a press for experienced monoprinters or it is a time to learn for beginners of the technique.
-Information about monoprint classes in Southern California offered at the end of this page.
+Taking a leader led class is a good time to use a press for experienced monoprinters, and for beginners a chance to learn the technique.

 This page is about what I learned at a two day monoprint printmaking class.
 Explore the monoprint art form.